arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

 ### configs/environments

-Environemnt means the analysis environment for a script or model.
+Environment means the analysis environment for a script or model.

 - For each script/notebook in src, each model in models, there should be an env.\* file (here env.\* refers to a file named env with any extension, so env.yaml or env.txt, for example) that describes the environment in which it was created or run.
 - Environment files should be named as follows: descriptiveName_env.\* and placed in a folder called environments within the configs/ directory.